How to Make a Pizza from Scratch With this Easy Homemade Pizza Recipe

 Homemade pizza recipe at Happy Simple Living blog

-If you prebaked the pizza for three minutes, you can now easily slide it on a hot pizza stone if you like.
-I usually just leave it on the pan, but you may not be as lazy as I am.
 Bake for 8 to 10 minutes if you’re baking it on the pan, or until the edges of the crust are a golden brown and the cheese is bubbly.
 (One of the things the professional bakers said in our class is, “Home cooks never cook their pizzas long enough.”
 So make sure the crust is good and golden brown before you take it out of the oven.)
-Here’s a pie we made with half cheese, half Canadian bacon:

 Canadian bacon pizza at Happy Simple Living